pratikmallya/pratikmallya.github.io/_posts/2020-02-08-cs-is-fucking-hard.md

 If I had known just how difficult the field really is, I would not have entered it.
-Physiscs is even harder but at least your probing the secrets of nature.
+Physics is even harder but at least your probing the secrets of nature.
 Manager of unreliable machines does not sound very appealing.
 Especially around the time I graduated, the situation was even worse.
 No cloud, IaaS was just taking off.
 How the heck did people sleep at night without